-When: August 7-10, 2023 from 9AM – 4PM
+When: August 7-11th, 2023 from 9AM – 4PM

 Where: Whiskey Mountain Conservation Camp, Dubois, Wyoming

-Cost: $350 per child (Scholarships Available)
+Cost: $300 per child (Scholarships Available) with a $50 registration fee.

 Price Includes: Catered meals – All activities – Nurse on site – Wildlife Tours – Educators with over 20 years experience with wildlife and conservation.
 (Price does not include lodging.)

-The Conservation Camp, renovated in 2018, is equipped with a state-of-the-art meeting/ dining hall, lab and library, laundry room, boathouse, and over twenty cabins- with plumbing and electricity.
+The Conservation Camp, renovated in 2018, is equipped with a state-of-the-art meeting/dining hall, lab and library, laundry room, boathouse, and over twenty cabins with plumbing and electricity.

-Camp Bighorn 2023 Registration Form
+Camp Bighorn Registration Form 2023

 Camp Bighorn 2023 Scholarship Application Form (Applications Due By May 15, 2023.)